cernoh/physics_alevel/4. Mechanics and Materials/definitions/Density.md

 # Density

-Mass per unit volume of a material
+The mass per unit volume of a material